MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Parallel/README.md

 --------------

 The capital of UK is London.
-The population of UK is 66.8 million
+The population of UK is 66.8 million.

 The capital of France is Paris.
 The population of France is 67.4 million.